-If you are interested in exploring the option of incorporating psychiatric medication into your treatment or continuing a previously prescribed medication, please call or walk-in to UHCS to speak with a Behavioral Health Clinician.
+If you are interested in exploring the option of incorporating psychiatric medication into your treatment or continuing a previously prescribed medication, please call or walk-in to UHCS to speak with a Mental Health Clinician.
 The clinician can assist you in scheduling an initial evaluation with a prescribing clinician.
 This evaluation will include a comprehensive assessment of your history, symptoms, functioning, and concerns.
 Results of this assessment will be shared with you directly by the clinician.
 This will be the first step in considering the options of a treatment plan.
 You will have the opportunity to ask any questions you have about diagnosis, medication options, and risks.
 Non-medication treatments will also be discussed and in most cases will be part of the treatment plan recommendations.

 Psychiatric medication treatment can be initiated and maintained at UHCS or referred out to psychiatrists in the community; depending on aspects of each individual case.
 Factors may include: whether a student has a current treating psychiatric provider, the nature of the diagnosis, and prognostic factors.